Mount Patoc

 Patoc is a strongly fumarolic stratovolcano in the Philippines.
 Patoc is located in Mountain Province, part of the Cordillera Central range, on the island of Luzon, in the Philippines.
 It is located 6 cadastral kilometres north of Bontoc, at latitude 17.147°N (17°8'48"N), longitude 120.98°E (120°58'48"E).

 Physical features

 Elevation is reported as 1865 m above sea level, and is described by the Smithsonian Institution as displaying strong fumarolic activity.

 A stream and village on the west side are named Mainit (a Tagalog word for "hot").
 There are hot springs at the village of Mainit, one of which has been successfully commercialised for tourists.
+There is also a village on the south side called Favarey.

 Eruptions

 There are no reports of eruptions.